 We offer expert counsel to foreign students interested in pursuing an education in the United States.
 We can assist with a number of student immigration situations:

-Contact us to discuss how we can help you with your immigration challenges.
-We’re based in Washington, DC but serve clients throughout the country and internationally.
+Contact us to discuss how we can help you with getting a student visa and related immigration challenges.
 We’re based in Washington, DC but serve clients throughout the country and internationally.

 An F-1 visa allows students to attend an accredited college, university, seminary, conservatory, high school, elementary school or other academic institution.
 The requirements include:

-In response to recent Supreme Court decisions, the Department of Homeland Security (DHS) has said it will continue to accept DACA renewal applications but shorten the renewal period from two years to one year.
-Simultaneously, DHS is rejecting all first-time DACA applications, related applications for employment authorization (EAD), and all advance parole applications (from DACA recipients who need to travel overseas) unless there are exceptional circumstances.
+In response to recent court decisions, the Department of Homeland Security (DHS) has said it will accept new applications for DACA as well as continue to accept DACA renewal applications.
+DHS will also consider related applications for employment authorization (EAD), and all advance parole applications (from DACA recipients who need to travel overseas).